mscgenjs/atom-language-mscgen/README.md

-# MscGen language support in Atom
+# MscGen language support

-Syntax highlighting for MscGen and two similar sequence chart languages.
+Syntax highlighting & snippets for MscGen and two similar sequence chart languages.

 > If you're interested in this, another package - [mscgen-preview](https://atom.io/packages/mscgen-preview) - will _definitely_ make you happy. mscgen-preview includes the language-mscgen highlighting _and_ live-previews the rendered chart.